jpw1991/tome-true-necromancer/README.md

 ## Brief Description

 Unlike the vanilla Necromancer, the True Necromancer has fewer direct attacks of his own and has to rely on his minions to deal damage.
-Without his minions, he is as helpless and pitiful.
+Without his minions, he is helpless and pitiful.
 But with them, he's terrifying.

+## Install
+Copy the `tome-true-necromancer` folder to your addons folder.
+On windows, this is something like:
+`D:\SteamLibrary\steamapps\common\TalesMajEyal\game\addons`

 ## Features